neurodata/neurodata.io/content/about/agreements.md

     - presenting at lab meeting once per cycle,
     - applying to present at a conference annually
 - The privilege of being a postdoc comes with the responsibility of applying for funding to cover each year you are here, targeting a solicitation >3 months in advance.
-- The privilege of being funded by a grant comes with the responsibility for contributing to all grant related agreements, including making/giving talks, attending grant meetings, regular reporting, and any other agreements specified in the grant.
+- The privilege of being funded by a grant comes with the responsibility for contributing to all grant-related agreements, including making/giving talks, attending grant meetings, regular reporting, and any other agreements specified in the grant.
 - The privilege of accessing commercial cloud resources comes with the responsibility of first
    - trying things locally on your computer, then
    - trying things locally on institutional resources, then